February 26, 2020

 - Recurrent awakenings or insomnia

-What Should You Do If You Snore?
+What To Do If You Snore

 If someone tells you that you snore, you need to be able to either rule out or confirm sleep apnea as soon as possible.
 To do that, you should visit a sleep dentist that has experience in treating sleep disorders.
 They can help arrange for a sleep test to measure your vital signs during the night and confirm whether or not you’re experiencing breathing interruptions.
 After that, they may be able to prescribe an oral appliance to treat your symptoms, or they could suggest another approach.